 Note 2: These values are system depending but are independent from the used QAM reference mode

 Note 3: These values are independent from the used QAM reference mode (assuming constant flat fade margin and negligible dispersive component).

+Note 4: The shown “reference” margin is the one usually corresponding to the “conventional” 99.99% availability.
+However, fade margins for all formats (e.g. for their nominal 10-6 BER threshold) could be defined with their corresponding (lower or higher) availability.

-Note 4: The possible ATPC range depends on the used QAM reference mode, but also on the combination of nominal TX power and antenna gain used on the hop; it should be calculated link-by-link.Figure 6:Figure 7:
+Note 5: The possible ATPC range depends on the used QAM reference mode, but also on the combination of nominal TX power and antenna gain used on the hop; it should be calculated link-by-link.

+It might also be useful, for the overall comprehension of the joint mechanisms of adaptive modulation and ATPC (including both “step ATPC” and “linear ATPC” ranges), to consider the contemporaneous variations of transmit power and RSL when an ideal deep fading affects the whole fade margin beyond the lowest modulation threshold and back to normal propagation.
+The examples (4, 32, 256QAM only shown) in Figure 6: and Figure 7: show the levels variation and their required hysteresis during the time duration of the fading phenomenon; 4QAM and 16 QAM are assumed as reference modulation, respectively.

+Transit power and RSL variations with fade attenuation (ideal example with 4 QAM reference modulation)

+Transit power and RSL variations with fade attenuation(ideal example with 32 QAM reference modulation)

 BANWIDTH ADAPTIVE OPERATIONAL IMPACT